Multivariate SUm of Single Effect (SuSiE) Regression

 intercept = FALSE

-is generally not recommended.
+is generally not recommended.- approximate

-for the intercept when there are missing values in Y. The
+Specifies whether to use approximate computation for the intercept when there are missing values in Y. The approximation saves some computational effort.
+Note that when the residual_variance is a diagonal matrix, running

-approximate = TRUE
+withapproximate = TRUE

-will give same result as
+will give same result asapproximate = FALSE

-setting is only relevant when there are missing values in Y and
+, but with less running time.
+This setting is only relevant when there are missing values in Y andintercept

 When